Taming-the-BEAST/Introduction-to-BEAST2/README.md

 You can also view all of the different clades and their posterior probabilities by selecting **Help > View clades**.
 In this particular run there is little uncertainty in the tree estimate with respect to clade grouping, as almost every clade has 100% support.

+> **Topics for discussion:** The Yule model for speciation has one parameter (**birthRateY.t:tree**), representing the speciation rate.
+This model assumes that there is no extinction and thus that all taxa are sampled.
+>
+> - What are the units for **birthRateY.t:tree**?
+From your analysis, can you figure out, on average, how many years have to elapse before a new species is formed?
+(Have a look at the tracelog).
+> - Is the Yule model an appropriate model to use here?
+> - In the dataset there is a much larger sampling proportion for the great apes (4/8 extant species) than for lemurs, tarsiers and new-world monkeys (one species each).
+Do you think unequal sampling proportions are an issue?
+>

 ----